-The Company intends to continue to monetize its receivables in order to recycle its capital to fund future growth plans, as well as to de-risk its capital structure to maintain a net debt to equity ratio of 0.61x as of December 31, 2021, on par with the industry average.
+The Company intends to continue to monetize its receivables in order to recycle its capital to fund future growth plans.

 Maintain appropriate financing, liquidity and risk management policies

 The Company believes that its financing model is robust, through its ability to generate strong demand through providing attractive financing options for customers, and at the same time, preventing losses through appropriate financing, liquidity and risk management measures.